elestilo/el./CSS-SASS-coding-guidelines-and-naming-conventions.md

 Our guidelines are based on those used in [Calypso](https://github.com/Automattic/wp-calypso) which itself follows the BEM methodology.
 Refer to [this doc](https://wpcalypso.wordpress.com/devdocs/docs/coding-guidelines/css.md?term=css) for full details.
 There are a few differences in WooCommerce however which are outlined below;

 ### Prefixing
-WooCommerce is a WordPress plugin and has to play nicely with WordPress core and other plugins / themes.
+As a WordPress plugin WooCommerce has to play nicely with WordPress core and other plugins / themes.
 To minimise conflict potential all classes should be prefixed with `.woocommerce-`.

 ### Class names
 Calypso is built in React and uses components to formulate CSS class names.
 WooCommerce Core has none of these components so uses a more traditional [BEM](http://getbem.com/) approach to [naming classes](http://cssguidelin.es/#bem-like-naming).